Signed in as:

 Seed swaps are a great way to connect with other Northern gardeners, and try new varieties you may have otherwise not known about or tried.
 We have found some great varieties this way!

-Sign-up by November 1, 2024 to join our 2024 Canadian Seed Swap.
 Be sure to read the following rules, terms & conditions.
 Find out the finer details in the Q&A below

 Happy Swapping!